Can someone identify my Pyrex for me?

 When is the Pyrex exhibition at the Museum?

 America’s Favorite Dish: Celebrating a Century of Pyrex commemorates the history of Pyrex brand housewares, developed by Corning Glass Works in 1915.
-It is on view at The Corning Museum of Glass in Corning, NY in the Rakow Library Atrium from June 6, 2015 to March 17, 2016.
-(See Museum Campus map below)
+The exhibition was on view at The Corning Museum of Glass in Corning, NY in the Rakow Library Atrium from June 6, 2015 to March 17, 2016.

 Is the Rakow Library of The Corning Museum of Glass open to the public?
 Do I need an appointment to use the Library?